 - How to build long-term relations with the media.

-Writing press releases is ideal for anyone working in public relations or a company press office whose responsibilities include writing for the media.
+It is ideal for anyone working in public relations or a company press office whose responsibilities include writing for the media.
 As well as developing and refining your writing talent, you’ll pick up invaluable hints and tips.

 Writing press releases courses are hosted by Robert Bullard, a seasoned journalist and instructor who has built up a rich knowledge base from years of exposure to the front line of journalism for both local and national newspapers.